phoenixlabsresearch/spark-docs/tokens/sptoken.md

 * What is the difference between ScaledBalance and Balance?
 *   Example please!

-    Let’s say you supply 1,000 DAI to the Spark [LendingPool](https://www.notion.so/LendingPool-990bd1490c2a4a038c139c974835332b), you will receive 1,000 aDAI (at 1:1 exchange rate).
+    Let’s say you supply 1,000 DAI to the Spark [LendingPool](lending_pool.md), you will receive 1,000 spDAI (at 1:1 exchange rate).

-    You can see your aDAI balance increasing right away.
+    You can see your spDAI balance increasing right away.

-    Now, say a month later your aDAI balance is 1,050.
-You could withdraw 1,050 DAI from LendingPool by burning 1050 aDAI.
+    Now, say a month later your spDAI balance is 1,050.
+You could withdraw 1,050 DAI from LendingPool by burning 1050 spDAI.